lta-rs/lta-rs/README.md

 - Take a look at the docs on docs.rs
 - You can get help via github issues.
 I will try my best to respond to your queries :smile:

+### Design decisions
+- Made sure that Rust structs are as close to the original response as possible to make sure that people can reference the original docs if there are any issues
+- Simple and no additional baggage.
+Only the client is included.
+E.g If anyone wants to add concurrency, they have to do it their own

 ### Changelog
 Version 0.1
 - All endpoints that are available from lta datamall website